Acacia grandifolia: Distribution

-It is endemic to two small areas in the Burnett District of south east Queensland where it is often situated amongst outcrops of sandstone growing in sandy or in shallow, stony soils that have originated from basalt.
+This species of wattle is endemic to two small areas in the Burnett District of south east Queensland where it often grows amongst outcrops of sandstone, in sandy or in shallow, stony soils that have derived from basalt.
 It is found in hilly terrain of differing slopes and aspects, in gullies, on plains and on hill crests. and grows well in disturbed ground and along roadsides.
 It occurs in dense stands or as part of gun-tree woodland communities along with Eucalyptus crebra, Corymbia citriodora, Corymbia trachyphloia and Eucalyptus exserta.